tingstory/blog/source/_posts/english/english.md

 - Holidays are for everyone.
 - Vacation involves traveling.
-- Staycation: stay at home 的 vacation
+- Staycation: stay at home 的 vacation.